 Other security or maintenance emergencies can also be called into the public safety line at 402.984.8064.

-For other situations, including to report disturbances or threatening situations, call the Hastings College Student Life office at 402.461.7305.
+For other situations, including to report disturbances or threatening situations, call the Hastings College Student Engagement office at 402.461.7305.
 In evenings and weekends, contact public safety at 402.984.8064.

 Crime Awareness, Campus Security Policies, Annual Security Report